640 South State StreetDover, Delaware 19901

 Generally, rotator cuff repair surgery follows this process:

 After surgery you will be taken to the recovery room for observation.
 Your recovery process will vary depending upon the type of anesthesia that is given and the type of surgery that’s done.
 The circulation and sensation of your arm will be monitored.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged to your home.

 You may be given an immobilizer or sling before you go home.

-Take a pain reliever for soreness as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your healthcare provider.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.

-Notify your doctor to report any of the following:
+Notify your healthcare provider to report any of the following:

-You may resume your normal diet unless your doctor advises you differently.
+You may resume your normal diet unless your healthcare provider advises you differently.

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you additional or alternate instructions after the procedure, depending on your particular situation.